Continuing Judicial Education Guidelines

 taking office, unless the judge has been absent from the bench for less than one year.
 After the

-minimum number may be applied to the following fiscal year’s requirement (which effectively limits
+minimum number may be applied to the following year’s requirement (which effectively limits

 the number of carry over hours to 16).

-CJE requirements have a regular reporting cycle, September 1 through August 31 based on the State
+For judges who took the bench prior to 2022, they have a regular CJE reporting cycle, September 1 through August 31 based on the State

 of Texas’ fiscal calendar.